dashIink/SoftwareDesignFinalProject/README.md

 Iteration 2: Project Progress Report - iteration 2.pdf

-Iteration 3: Project Progress Report - iteration 3.pdf -- NOT COMPLETE
+Iteration 3: Project Progress Report - iteration 3.pdf

 Use Case models, Quality Attributes and System contstraints are in Phase 2, as well as in the Appendix of Iteration 1